andongni123/pdsnd_github/README.md

 Explore US Bikeshare Data using Python

 ### Description
-Project performed in python to import US bikeshare data on three major cities in the US.
+Project performed in python to import US bikeshare data from Motivate on three major cities in the US.
 Queries can be run to answer questions as below:

 1) what is the most popular trip
 2) which is the most popular station